martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/A 10 tweet summary of NFP tweetup 30.md

   - /10-tweet-summary-nfp-tweetup-30
 ---

-# A 10 tweet summary of NFP tweetup 30

 *After a short hiatus, the [NFP tweetup](http://www.eventbrite.co.uk/e/nfptweetup-30-9-june-2016-tickets-25771964640) has returned – this time held at JustGiving’s offices.
 Here are ten particularly illuminating tweets from the event:*

 ### @LucyCaldicott & @Skipinder set up a Facebook group for fundraising discussion